lwjglgamedev/zvk/bookcontents/chapter-08/chapter-08.md

 }
 ```

 We first define a constant (`MAX_TEXTURES`) which sets the maximum number of textures that we will support.
-We will be using n array of
+We will be using an array of
 `sampler2D` uniform to perform texture lookups.
 This array needs to be sized at compile time.
 So make sure that you are in sync with this
 constant in `GLSL` code and the one in Zig side.
 In next chapters we will see how to use specialization constants, which allows us to modify
-constants when loading shader modules, but this should bot be used in these array of uniforms.
+constants when loading shader modules, but this should not be used in these array of uniforms.

 Then we define a read only buffer which holds an array of materials, which is a struct that maps material information (diffuse color, if it
 has texture and the associated index).
 Remember, that due to `std140` layout constraints (the default), we need to take into consideration
 extra padding.
 This will be a storage buffer, and does not need to be sized.

 We will receive the position of the associated material in the buffer through a push constant.
 With all that information we can get the
-outout color either form the associated texture or the material diffuse color.
+output color either form the associated texture or the material diffuse color.

-Now it's the moment to use all these concepts together in the `RenderScn` struct:
+Now it is the time to use all these concepts together in the `RenderScn` struct:

 ```zig
 ...